~ The Time of Your Life ~

 “Hospitality” is a half hour of champagne, and light refreshments while your guests greet one another before they are invited to their seats for the ceremony.

-Being ready for any vendor who may have another wedding after yours… hair, make up, officiant, live ceremony musicians, these vendors will all have a window of time that’s yours, and a time they may become another Bride’s.
+Being ready for any vendor who may have another wedding after yours… hair, makeup, officiant, live ceremony musicians, these vendors will all have a window of time that’s yours, and a time they may become another Bride’s.
+If your MUA says she needs 2 hours to get you and your girls done, and you show up an hour late the question becomes who gets less of what.

 Many couples scrimp and save, work overtime, skip eating in restaurants, attending events that involve a purchasing ticket, and shop around to make sure they get the best deals on everything…. and then they run late on the wedding day.